TallerWebSolutions/drupal-enterprise-boilerplate/README.md

 ## FYI
  - This boilerplate works best with Drupal ^8.5
  - By default, the latest Drupal 8 version is installed
+ - You should always commit your composer.lock file